TikTok Shop Shipping Changes: What U.S. Sellers Need to Know

 • Incorrect handling may affect tracking and service protections

-CBT is not mandatory for all sellers, but strict compliance is required where it is used.
+CBT is not mandatory for all sellers, but strict compliance would be required where it is used.

 How Compliant Fulfillment Workflows Are Structured